 The biannual opportunity for the New Zealand Asset Management community to meet and formulate its strategy for the next two years was held in Wellington on 7-8th November 2016.
 The NAMS Advanced Asset Management Forum – ‘Returning to the Top’ was the thought provoking theme at this forum and a challenging proposition that had attendees divergent in their thinking as to where our current practices and standards sit benchmarked to the rest of the world, are we still current and relevant and are we still leaders?

-There we 22 speakers over two days presenting their thought leadership in the four key areas of Resilience, Long Term Management Planning, Metadata, and Advanced Asset Management.
+Over two days, 22 speakers presented their thought leadership in the four key areas of Resilience, Long Term Management Planning, Metadata, and Advanced Asset Management.
 Of utmost importance to this forum was the development of a guiding outcome document which will assist IPWEA to focus on key areas of importance and growth within the asset management sector, followed by an action plan led by NAMS and IPWEA, supported by the collective wisdom and group discussion inputs of the participating forum attendees.
 This guiding strategy will be refined and released in early 2017 for distribution to IPWEA members.
 It was clear by the end of the forum that our asset management sector has much to be proud of in terms of achievements and accomplishments, but in order to remain at the forefront we must collaborate, innovate and redefine our perspective.

 The forum was opened by Deputy Prime Minister Hon Bill English who applauded the work of the asset management community in New Zealand, but presented a strong message that intensified collaboration and government working with community utilising industry partner models as the next level of evolution for our infrastructure future.
 NZ economy growth in migration and population would impact our spend and an improved holistic view of capex across the balance sheet over the next 30 years was required English said.
 NZ needed investor confidence in the proposed $100B pipeline of government infrastructure spend.
 “We have won” English stated, “we have convinced the politicians that well-built and well managed infrastructure is best for the economy and our quality of life.”